Save thousands on vehicle repairs with Endurance.

 1. Check the car’s history.
 You should be able to use the VIN (Vehicle Identification Number) to check the vehicle history, including accidents and any major repairs.
 This is especially important to do if you’re buying the car through Craigslist or other unofficial media.

 2. Avoid salvage titles.
-While many cars with salvage titles are perfectly useful and safe, it isn’t easy to find the proper coverage for them if you’re planning to use it as the primary vehicle.
-They’re also not approved for rideshare jobs and other gigs work that many use to help pay for their car.
+While many cars with salvage titles are perfectly useful and safe, it isn’t easy to find the proper coverage for them if you’re planning to use them as the primary vehicle.
+They’re also not approved for rideshare jobs and other gig work that many use to help pay for their car.

 3. Look for manufacturer reviews and recalls.
 Has this vehicle or any of its components ever been recalled?
-Check to see if there have been any past bulletins.
-Consumer Reports offers free reports like this so that you can sign up for new updates too.
+Check whether there have been any past bulletins.
+Consumer Reports offers free reports like this so that you can sign up for new updates, too.

-4. Check the pricing and compare to the original.
+4. Check the pricing and compare it to the original.
 Certain cars hold their value, and this is a good indicator of their reliability.
-For example, Honda Civics consistently hold on to a significant portion of their value even for re-sale.
+For example, Honda Civics consistently hold on to a significant portion of their value even for resale.
 Prices for older Civics are often only slightly lower than new.
-The Kelly Blue Book is a universal guide for vehicle pricing, but you can also check sites like Carmax or Shift.
+The Kelly Blue Book is a universal guide for vehicle pricing, but you can also check sites like CarMax or Shift.

-5. Check to see if it qualifies for a warranty.
+5. Check whether it qualifies for a warranty.
 If the car is too old for the manufacturer’s warranty, you can still get protection with an extended warranty or vehicle protection plan.
-Endurance has them for both new and older vehicles, and you can customize the plan to your needs.
+Endurance offers coverage for both new and older vehicles, and you can customize the plan to your needs.

 In general, treat a used car purchase with even more caution than a new vehicle purchase, and you should feel confident in your car.

 Endurance warranty offers various levels of protection to meet the needs of every driver.
-If you’re looking for auto protection for your high-mileage vehicle, the Select Premiere contract is for you.
-This coverage plan is specifically designed for drivers with more than 150,000 miles on their car and is looking for premium auto protection.
+If you’re looking for auto protection for your high-mileage vehicle, the Select Premiere contract may be a good fit.
+This coverage plan is specifically designed for drivers with more than 150,000 miles on their car and who are looking for premium auto protection.

 If you don’t have auto protection from Endurance, now is the time to prepare for the unexpected.
-We have limited time relief plans available, and you can request a no-obligation quote or call 1-866-918-1438 to hear about minimal down payments.
-When it comes to car maintenance, there’s a lot to think about, and we’re here to help.
+You can request a no-obligation quote or call (800) 253-8203 to learn about our plans and payment options.
+When it comes to car maintenance, there’s a lot to think about, and we’re here to help!

 Get started with a FREE quote.